• EnglishEnglish

 • Étudiant(e)s

-• EnglishEnglish
+• English

-Laboratoire des Technologies de la Biomass
+Laboratoire des Technologies de la Biomasse

 Home / Blog / Actualités / Prochain séminaire: CRI’s CO2-to-methanol technology and a perspective on the regulatory and commercial landscape for PtX with CCU – 9 décembre 2020